Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 &nbsp;
 ### Features-values importance
 This graph displays the specific contribution values for the feature/value pairs.
-This can be positive (represented in red) or negative.(representado en azul)
+This can be positive (red) or negative (blue).

 ```{image} ../../imgs/XaioWeb_Local_Features_values_importance.png